root-project/root/README/ReleaseNotes/v630/index.md

 RooWrapperPdf pdf{"pdf_name", "pdf_name", func, /*selfNormalized=*/true};
 ```

-### Removal of serveral internal classes from the public RooFit interface
+### Removal of several internal classes from the public RooFit interface

-Several RooFit classes of which the headers are publically exposed in the interface were only meant as implementation details of other RooFit classes.
+Several RooFit classes of which the headers are publicly exposed in the interface were only meant as implementation details of other RooFit classes.
 Some of these classes are now removed from the public interface:

 1. `RooGenProdProj`, which was an implementation detail of the `RooProdPdf`
-2. `RooScaledFunc`, which was an implementaiton detail of the plotting in RooFit
+2. `RooScaledFunc`, which was an implementation detail of the plotting in RooFit
    In the supposedly very rare case where you used this class in your own
    implementations, just multiply the underlying RooAbsReal function with the
    scale factor and create a RooRealBinding, e.g.: